Modal

 Do's ✅

-- Use consistent design patterns for modals throughout your webiste or web application
+- Use consistent design patterns for modals throughout your website or web application

 - Ensure the modal content contrasts well with the overlay background